-China reports uptick in new coronavirus cases though downward trend holds
+Coronavirus to be big topic for G20 as China reports uptick in cases

 South Korea now has 104 confirmed cases of the flu-like virus, and reported its first death.

 Iranian health officials urged all religious gatherings to be suspended in Qom, news agency ISNA said on Thursday, after two more people tested positive for the coronavirus in the holy city, where two died of it this week.
-Graphic: Tracking the novel coronavirus - here

 Two Australians evacuated from a cruise ship in Japan had tested positive for the pathogen at a quarantine camp in the country’s far north and would be hospitalized near their homes, Australia’s health department said on Friday.

-New research suggesting the virus is more contagious than previously thought added to the alarm.

 U.S. stocks fell on Thursday and gold prices hit their highest in seven years as investors sought safe havens over worries about the coronavirus’ economic impact.
-[MKTS/GLOB]

-U.S. manufacturers are scrambling for alternative sources as supply chains in China, the workshop of the world, struggle to cope.

-“If you look at today’s chain of supply, if China suffers, everyone in the world will suffer as well,” China’s ambassador to the U.N. in Geneva, Chen Xu, told reporters.
+Corporate earnings are increasingly under threat as manufacturers scramble for alternatives to China’s vast network of suppliers.

+China’s commerce ministry said it is looking into new fiscal, tax, and financial measures to further support companies.

 Japan reported the deaths of two elderly passengers from the quarantined Diamond Princess cruise ship on Thursday, the first fatalities from aboard the ship where more than 630 cases account for the biggest cluster of infection outside China.